Chart Color Schemes

 Baranduda - Leneva lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Baranduda - Leneva's population is around 14,828 as of Aug 2025.
-This reflects an increase of 2,050 people since the 2021 Census, which reported a population of 12,778 people.
-The change is inferred from the estimated resident population of 14,295 from the ABS as of June 2024 and an additional 785 validated new addresses since the Census date.
-This level of population equates to a density ratio of 59 persons per square kilometer.
-Baranduda - Leneva's 16.0% growth since the 2021 census exceeded the SA3 area (3.6%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods.
+Baranduda - Leneva's population is 15,107 as of Nov 2025.
+This is an increase of 2,329 people since the 2021 Census, which reported a population of 12,778.
+The change was inferred from ABS estimated resident population of 14,293 in June 2024 and 882 validated new addresses since the Census date.
+This results in a density ratio of 60 persons per square kilometer.
+Baranduda - Leneva's growth of 18.2% since the 2021 census exceeded its SA3 area (4.2%) and SA4 region, making it a growth leader.
+Interstate migration contributed approximately 67.0% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation method to population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, exceptional growth is predicted over the period with the area expected to expand by 9,676 persons to 2041 based on the latest population numbers, reflecting an increase of 61.6% in total over the 17 years.
+By 2041, the area is projected to expand by 9,676 persons based on latest population numbers, reflecting an increase of 58.7% over the 17 years.

 Frequently Asked Questions - Population